 2 Running the Oral Care Consultation Room Jointly with a Public Health Center

-Aiming to increase local residents’ awareness of oral health and preventive dentistry, Lion Corporation Korea and Gwangjin-gu Public Health Center have jointly held the Oral Care Consultation Room every Tuesday since 2012.
+Aiming to increase local residents’ awareness of oral health and preventive dentistry, LCK and Gwangjin-gu Public Health Center have jointly held the Oral Care Consultation Room every Tuesday since 2012.
 Participants learn to conduct self-checks of their dental and oral conditions and then receive individual professional examinations.
 Based on these, they receive personal guidance on self-care methods in accordance with their individual dental and oral needs.

 A total of approximately 17,000 people, including around 1,790 people in 2019, have taken part in the Oral Care Consultation Room.